scp756-221/course-site/docs/a2/page.md

   ~~~

 2. In the Amazon Console Instance summary, select `Terminate instance` from the `Instance state` dropdown menu.
 Click `Terminate` to confirm.
-3. Verify that the instance was actually terminated by going to the instanfe list and wait until the *Instance state* shows `Terminated`.
+3. Verify that the instance was actually terminated by going to the instance list and wait until the *Instance state* shows `Terminated`.
 You may have to refresh the display a few times to see it.

 ### Reflecting and looking ahead